Area of zoo

 • Amur tigers are thought to be the palest tiger subspecies and can reach up to 250kg and three metres in length!

 • By the 1940s, fewer than 40 Amur tigers were thought to remain in the wild.
-The Amur subspecies was saved from extinction when Russia became the first country in the world to grant its resident tigers full conservation protection.
+The subspecies was saved from extinction when Russia became the first country in the world to grant its resident tigers full conservation protection.

 What do Amur tigers look like?